Car Accident Risks in Winston-Salem, North Carolina

 - Rear-end collisions – These accidents often occur when a driver follows another vehicle too closely or is speeding and can’t get stopped in time.

 - Hit and run accidents – If the other driver leaves the accident scene, you may be able to get compensation through your own insurance policy.

 - Rollover accidents – These accidents can be caused by several factors, including defective tires or poor road conditions, but can be caused by t-bone or side-impact collisions.

-- Accidents involving uninsured or underinsured drivers – If the other driver does not have insurance or does not have enough insurance to make you whole, you may be able to get compensation through your own policy.
+- Accidents involving uninsured or underinsured drivers – If the other driver does not have insurance or does not have enough insurance to make you whole, you may be able to recover compensation through your own policy.

 What is a Personal Injury Claim?

-A personal injury claim is a legal claim filed by an injured person against the person or entity responsible for the injuries.
-A personal injury claim aims to recover compensation for the injuries sustained.
+A personal injury claim is a legal claim filed by an injured person against the person or entity responsible for the injuries and damages.
+A personal injury claim aims to recover monetary compensation for the injuries sustained.